 While the Buccaneers are in better shape than the Packers in terms of cap space, they too have a lot to figure out.
 Tom Brady‘s decision to end his brief retirement certainly helps matters, and played a key role in retaining C Ryan Jensen and RB Leonard Fournette.

-However, guard Alex Cappa is moving on to Cincinnati, and the Bucs need to figure out if pass-rusher Jason Pierre-Paul and TE Rob Gronkowski are returning for another run at the Super Bowl.
+However, guard Alex Cappa is moving on to Cincinnati, tight end Rob Gronkowski announced his retirement (for now), and the Bucs need to figure out if pass-rusher Jason Pierre-Paul is returning for another run at the Super Bowl.

-Outside of wide receiver, OT Terron Armstead headlines a weak free-agent class for bookend left tackles and garnered a lot of attention before signing a five-year, $75 million deal with the Miami Dolphins.
+Outside of wide receiver, OT Terron Armstead headlined a weak free-agent class for bookend left tackles and garnered a lot of attention before signing a five-year, $75 million deal with the Miami Dolphins.

 Armstead will turn 31 in July and has only played in 97 of a possible 145 games in nine NFL seasons, but elite left tackles are hard to come by.
 The Dolphins desperately needed some help on the offensive line and were willing to shell out a sizable deal, despite his lengthy injury history.